Why Choose Bauhaus Furniture

 Pairing Up with the Laccio Tables

 Also designed by Breuer in the same time frame, these chairs follow a similar structure.
-A tubular steel in polished chrome finish acts as the framework of the table, while the top of the table is either satin finish, smooth plastic laminate or marble, depending on the choice of table.
+Tubular steel in polished chrome finish acts as the framework of the table, while the top of the table is either satin finish, smooth plastic laminate or marble, depending on the choice of table.

 Bauhaus Furniture Laccio Tables